todd-xander/blog/content/en/post/authoring-custom-taxonomy.md

 ]
 +++

-This theme supports custom taxonomy and growth stage indicators, but it does not ship with an indicator icon right now.
+This theme supports custom taxonomy and growth stage indicators.
+By default `seedling`, `budding` and `evergreen` will have predefined indicator.
 <!--more-->
-It must be manually set up as follows:
+But fist, it must be manually set up as follows:

 1. Register the taxonomy in your `config.toml`: